tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 `await`
 : keyword used to create coroutines
 : causes execution to wait until the signal is emitted before coninuing
-* usig the await keyword with a s
+* usig the await keyword with a signal or a call to a function that is also a coroutine will immediately return control to the caller.
+	* when the signal is emitted or the coroutine finishes, it will resume execution from the point where it stopped
+* Calling a coroutine without using `await` will generate an